Copernicia macroglossa: Ecology

 Late in the summer, the small fruits ripen to a dark black color that attracts many birds and bats which act as the main dispersers for the palms seeds.

 Bats and birds have been observed to visit the bottom of the petticoat before fruit ripening but the scientific reasons for this remains unknown.
 The plant is crossed pollinated or pollinated by another plant since the palm is dioecious with pollinators such as insects and wind.

 Human cultivation and uses

 This plant is sought after by many gardeners for the aesthetic properties that are provided by its unique petticoat.
-Moreover, the brightness of the leaves and spaces between them provide an incredible light reflection which adds to its beauty.
+Moreover, the brightness of the leaves and spaces between them provide a light reflection which adds to its beauty.

 It can grow in open subtropical and tropical spaces with well drained soils where it can receive full sunlight.

 In subtropical areas prone to frost, the plant may be damaged due to its low tolerance of cold weather.
 Moreover, the plant grows relatively slowly, which could be a challenge for many gardeners and cultivators.